Why Is My Dog Panting and Restless When Not Hot?

-There are plenty of healthy, normal reasons for a dog to be breathing hard; from temporary exertion to excitement, or even to cool down.
-A dog doesn’t sweat the way human beings do, so panting is necessary to help them cool off.
-But, if your dog is panting and restless when not hot, it could be an indicator of a problem.
+There are many perfectly healthy and normal reasons for a dog to be breathing hard.
+These range from temporary physical exertion to over-excitement due to a friendly visitor (dog or human).
+A dog doesn’t sweat the way human beings do, so panting is necessary for them to cool off.
+But, if your dog is panting and restless when not hot, it could be a visual clue that there is an underlying health problem.

 A normal rate for panting pups can be anywhere from 300 to 400 breaths per minute.
-While panting itself might seem like it’s burning up a lot of energy, it’s actually completely natural and calming in most situations.
-However, there is a difference between normal panting, excessive heavy breathing, and restlessness in dogs.
+While panting itself might seem like it’s burning up a lot of energy, it’s completely natural and calming to your dog in most situations.
+However, there is a difference between normal panting, excessive heavy breathing, and restless behavior in dogs.

 Table of Contents: